28 February 2026

 • Network: Redundant network connections

 Enable virtualization functions in the BIOS.
 Look for settings like “Intel VT-x”, “AMD-V”, or “Virtualization Technology” and set them to “Enabled”.
 Disable Secure Boot, as this can cause issues during installation.
 For virtualization clusters, additional requirements should be taken into account.
+Action is needed here, especially for network connections.

 Download Proxmox VE ISO and Create Installation Medium